ezramizrahi/blog/content/blog/2-race-conditions/index.md

 ---
 title: "Cypress - E2E Testing And Race Conditions"
 date: "2019-10-16"
+description: "How to achieve less flaky test results in Cypress"
 ---

-For the past 7 months I've been using Cypress as my E2E testing tool.
+For the past 7 months I've been using [Cypress](https://www.cypress.io/) as my E2E testing tool.
 While there are some things I'd like to see implemented (e.g. support for native browser events, support for Firefox), I have few complaints.
 Cypress is really enjoyable to use.

 In the early stages of writing tests using Cypress, I found many of my tests failing - even though